zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/day-06-kafka.md

-# Day 6: Avro delivery and fault scenarios
+# Avro delivery and fault scenarios

 Local implementation is ready.
 Live Schema Registry registration and Avro delivery remain pending manual execution.
 The earlier JSON smoke test does not prove Avro